ibm-cloud-docs/power-iaas/pricing.md

 {: per-pricing}

 As a {{site.data.keyword.powerSys_notm}} user, you are charged based on the Transit Gateway connections that you use:
-- New Transit Gateway that you create in a PER workspace.
+- When you create new Transit Gateway in a PER workspace to connect on-premise, classic, or any other cloud services.
+Local Transit Gateway is not charged for egress.
-- Existing Transit Gateways that add {{site.data.keyword.powerSys_notm}} workspace to their existing connection.
+- When you attach existing Transit Gateways that add {{site.data.keyword.powerSys_notm}} workspace to their existing connection.

 Here are some more PER charges based on the following Transit Gateway specifics:
 - Routing option